openvinotoolkit/open_model_zoo/demos/human_pose_estimation_demo/python/README.md

                         set, all frames are stored.
   -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on; CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
-The sample will look for a suitable plugin for device specified.
+The demo will look for a suitable plugin for device specified.
                         Default value is CPU.